WASdev/gitbook.voice.gateway.for.watson/config.md

 # Configuration environment variables for the voice gateway

-All configuration of Voice Gateway for Watson is currently handled through Docker environment variables.
+All configuration of IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade; is handled through Docker environment variables.
 Where you specify the environment variables depends on where you deploy the voice gateway:

-* **Docker Engine:** Set the variables in the docker-compose file you use from the **docker/** directory which was cloned from this GitHub repository: [sample.voice.gateway.for.watson](https://github.com/WASdev/sample.voice.gateway.for.watson).
+* **Docker Engine:** Set the variables in the **docker-compose.yml** file that you create when you first [deploy the voice gateway on Docker Engine](deploydocker.md).
-* **IBM Containers for Bluemix:** Set the variables in the **bluemix/docker.env** file from this cloned GitHub repository: [sample.voice.gateway.for.watson](https://github.com/WASdev/sample.voice.gateway.for.watson).
+* **IBM Containers for Bluemix:** Set the variables in the **bluemix/docker.env** file that you create as part of [deploying the voice gateway on IBM Containers](deploybmix.md).

-**Note:** See the getting started section for details on setting up the voice gateway and working with the GitHub repository that contains the sample docker-compose and docker.env files.

 The **docker.env** and **docker-compose.yml** files each contain every item that can be configured for both the SIP Orchestrator and the Media Relay.